 Coping with physical side effects

-Common physical side effects from each treatment option for craniopharyngioma are described within the Treatment Options section.
+Common physical side effects from each treatment option for craniopharyngioma are described within the Types of Treatment section.
 Learn more about side effects of craniopharyngioma and its treatment, along with ways to prevent or control them.
 Changes to your child’s physical health depend on several factors, including the length and dose of treatment and your child’s general health.

 Sometimes, physical side effects can last after treatment ends.
 Doctors call these long-term side effects.
 They call side effects that occur months or years after treatment late effects.
 Treating long-term side effects and late effects is an important part of survivorship care.
 Learn more by reading the Follow-up Care section of this guide or talking with your child’s doctor.